jjhelmus/nmrglue/doc/source/tutorial.rst

 The unit_conversion object
 ==========================

-Eariler we used the array index values for slicing the numpy array.
+Earlier we used the array index values for slicing the numpy array.
 For reference your data in more common NMR units nmrglue provides the ``unit_coversion`` object.
 Use the ``make_uc`` function to create a ``unit_conversion`` object: